mezzio/mezzio-swoole/docs/book/v3/static-resources.md

 ## Alternative static resource handlers

-As noted at the beginning of this chapter, the `SwooleRequestHandlerRunner` composes a `StaticResourceHandlerInterface` instance in order to determine if a resource was matched by the request, and then to serve it.
+As noted at the beginning of this chapter, the `SwooleRequestHandlerRunner` service composes a `StaticResourceHandlerInterface` instance in order to determine if a resource was matched by the request, and then to serve it.